Chapter Six - US Securities Exchange - pink herring

 So far, no one in Australia has even been brought to account, let alone jailed, for the terrible invasion of the COT cases’ private and business lives.

-This intercepted letter from Mr Close was copied to the offices of twelve different Government Ministers in Parliament House Canberra, which then raises a number of very important questions.
-Since we constantly hear about politicians questioning how information has been leaked from the party room, could this be because even Government offices in Parliament House are also routed through Telstra’s Fax Streaming centre?
-Even if the Fax Streaming arrangement has been officially organised by those Government offices, what could be happening to the documents that go through that system, without the Government’s knowledge?
-Could it be that privileged, in-confidence material ‘leaks’ out of Parliament house through Telstra in this same way?
-Could it be that Telstra’s Fax Streaming process means that, around the country, private is not so private at all?
+This intercepted letter from Mr Close was copied to the offices of twelve different Government Ministers in Parliament House Canberra, raising several important questions.
+Since we constantly hear politicians questioning how information has been leaked from the party room, could this be because even Government offices in Parliament House are also routed through Telstra’s Fax Streaming centre?

-PLEASE NOTE: although the George Close exhibits are of poor quality (having been copied a number of times) the poor quality does not take away the truth that these exhibits when viewed together still prove our claims.
+PLEASE NOTE: Although the George Close exhibits are of poor quality (having been copied a number of times), the poor quality does not diminish the fact that these exhibits, when viewed together, still prove our claims.

-Exhibit AS 492-B file AS-CAV 488-A to 494-E, which is a report faxed by Mr Close on 16 April 1998, has the correct identification across the top of the page see 61-74-453198 — GEORGE CLOSE & ASSOC — 17:34.
-In simple terms, those with access to Telstra’s network were able to use ‘keywords’ so only certain faxes leaving Mr Close’s residence were intercepted.
-I have used these two examples because they were both sent at approximately the same time in the afternoon, although months apart.
+Exhibit AS 492-B file AS-CAV 488-A to 494-E, a report faxed by Mr Close on 16 April 1998, has the correct identification across the top of the page (see 61-74-453198 — GEORGE CLOSE & ASSOC—17:34).
+In simple terms, those with access to Telstra’s network were able to use ‘keywords’, so only certain faxes leaving Mr Close’s residence were intercepted.
+I have used these two examples because they were sent at approximately the same time in the afternoon, although months apart.

-Who within the Telstra Corporation has the authorisation to intercept faxes leaving my private residence (seven years after my arbitration)?
+Who within the Telstra Corporation is authorised to intercept faxes leaving my private residence (seven years after my arbitration)?

 Exhibits AS 494-C, AS 494-D and AS 494-E clearly show that Telstra technicians experienced major problems when they attempted to test my fax machine in conjunction with a fax machine installed at Graham Schorer’s (COT spokesperson’s) office.
-It is important to highlight Exhibit AS 494-A because according to the arbitration agreement, all of my claim documents should have automatically been returned to me within six weeks after the arbitrator had handed down his findings.
+It is important to highlight Exhibit AS 494-A because, according to the arbitration agreement, all of my claim documents should have automatically been returned to me within six weeks after the arbitrator had handed down his findings.
 When this didn’t happen, I arranged to collect the documents myself and then drove to Melbourne to pick them up.
-When I got back to Cape Bridgewater I discovered that more than half of my original faxed claim documents were missing from the arbitrators official arbitration received schedule documents.
+When I returned to Cape Bridgewater, I discovered that over half of my original faxed claim documents were missing from the arbitrator's official arbitration received schedule documents.

-A comparison of Telstra’s official schedule of documents received with the dated fax accounts and the letters and documents that I had been faxing to the arbitrator during the whole duration of my arbitration has been documented in Exhibit (AS 789).
-This Exhibit shows there were some forty-one sets of documents that although they were faxed to the arbitrator’s office those documents were not forwarded on to Telstra’s defence.
+Exhibit (AS 789) compares Telstra’s official schedule of documents received with the dated fax accounts and the letters and documents that I had been faxing to the arbitrator during my arbitration.
+This exhibit shows that some forty-one sets of documents were faxed to the arbitrator’s office, but those documents were not forwarded to Telstra’s defence.

 The Scandrett & Associates report proves that numerous COT arbitration documents were definitely intercepted, including faxes travelling to and from Parliament House, the Commonwealth Ombudsman’s Office and various COT cases premises, including my business.
 (AS 494-C) also shows that intercepted faxes were, perhaps still are, stored wherever it is that Telstra’s fax stream documents were/are stored.
 This means, in turn, that Telstra, the defendant in the COT arbitrations, had free access to in-confidence documents that the claimants believed they were only sending to their accountants, lawyers and/or technical advisors that the claimants might not have wanted to be disclosed to the defendants at the time.